 |

-The Mo Church was built, about 1840, on the site of the original stave church.
+The Mo Church was built in 1839, on the site of the original stave church.
 The crucifix and altarpiece from the original church were restored and used in the construction of the new church.
 The church is located on highway F806.

 In 1845, TORSTEIN was living at the VISTAD farm, west of the village of Dalen.
 Dalen is on the western end of Bandak Lake, and is the terminus of the Telemark Canal, a 105 km. waterway from Skien.
 The farm is located just below the confluence of the Tokke and Dalåi Rivers, between the river and the current highway 38.
 It was here, that he and SIGNE BJØRNSDOTTER were married.
 For many years they traveled between VISTAD and VIKEN, about 5 km. to the south, climbing the winding road up the steep slope south of Bandak Lake.
 They were innerstar (tenant farmers), farming the land owned by others.